Photographing The Wave

 This image shows the entrance to The Wave.
 It is best mid-day and in the afternoon when clouds are present.

 This image was shot at dusk.
-A warm LED panel was used to light the walls.
+I used a warm-temperature LED panel to light the walls.
 The image was shot at 14mm.

-The entrance to The Wave faces north so it provides good foreground for star trails.
-The image was shot at 17mm and the foreground was lit by the moon.
-In late spring and summer night photography is a great alternative to shooting during the day.
-The Milky Way is peak, nights are not too cold, and you can beat the heat of the day.
-Camping is not allowed in Coyote Buttes North so no tents or sleeping bags.
-Bring warm clothing though, in the early morning hours it gets cold.
+The entrance to The Wave faces north, providing a good foreground for star trails.
+The image was shot at 17mm, and the moon lighted the foreground.
+Night photography is a great alternative to shooting during the day in late spring and summer.
+The Milky Way is peak, nights are not too cold, and you can beat the day's heat.
+Camping is prohibited in Coyote Buttes North; no tents or sleeping bags are allowed.
+Bring warm clothing; in the early morning hours, it gets cold.

 The Wave Slot Canyon

-The last image, is of a short slot canyon which gets excellent reflected light in late morning.
-Watch your DOF when shooting this.
-You may want to smooth out the sand in the slot using a cloth, jacket, or rain jacket before shooting.
-It is very difficult to remove the footprints in this sand using Photoshop.
+The last image is of a short slot canyon, which gets excellent reflected light in the late morning.
+Watch your depth of field when shooting this.
+Before shooting, you may want to smooth out the sand in the slot using a cloth, jacket, or rain jacket.
+It is difficult to remove the footprints in this sand using Photoshop.

 Little Colorado River First Bend